-$$\max{A,V} U = u(C_p) + \phi(A)$$ s.t $V \ge 0$, $0 \le A \le h$

-It is important to note that in our setting, the parent receives no utility from the child's rent when taking part in the family contract.
-The Stackelberg equilibrium gives solutions for the two currencies A and T at the same time: the child plays according to the rules set by the parent.
-Again, there is in effect no altruism involved.
-In the case of effective altruism, the utility function U for the parent would be instead $U = u(C_p) + \phi(A) + \beta V_1$, where the parameter $\beta \in]0,1[[$ indicates the degree of parental benevolence.
+$$U = u(C_p) + \phi(A) + \beta V_1$$

+where the parameter $\beta \in [0,1]$ [indicates the degree of parental benevolence.
 Such an expression would be similar to the utility function in Cox (1987), and then it would be appropriate to separate the money and services decisions (in presence of altruism, one gets more complicated results, where the parent transfers more to the poor child than motivated by the level of attention.)

-3 The Optimal Family Contract
+3 The Optimal Family Attention Contract

-To find the optimal solutions for the family contract, we consider a setting of perfect information between the two generations.
-This implies that the parent knows with certainty the value of his child opportunity cost c = c(w, x).
+To find the optimal solutions for the family care giving contract, we consider a setting of perfect information between the two generations.
+This implies that the parent knows with certainty the value of his child opportunity cost $\boldsymbol{c} = (\boldsymbol{w}, \boldsymbol{x})$.
 The parent is perfectly aware of his child's geographical location and of the wage rate on the labor market.
 We also make an additional assumption concerning the supply of services.

+Assumption 1

-Assumption 1 The condition $\frac{\phi'}{u'} < \bar{c}$ holds.
+The condition $\frac{\phi'(.)}{u'(.)} < \overline{c}$ holds.

-Where $\phi' = \frac{\partial \phi}{\partial A}$ and $u' = \frac{\partial u}{\partial A}$.
-Clearly, $\frac{\phi'}{u'}$ is the marginal rate of substitution between private consumption (or financial transfer) and services.
-The interpretation of this assumption is that there exist some children whose opportunity cost is so high that it appears too costly and not very desirable for the parent to make them take part in the family exchange.
+Clearly, $\frac{\phi'(.)}{u'(.)}$ is the marginal rate of substitution between private consumption (or financial transfer) and services.
+The interpretation of this assumption is that there exist some children whose opportunity cost is so high that it appears too costly and not very desirable for the parent to make them take part in the family attention care-giving exchange.
 For example, a child who is remunerated at a very high wage rate and who lives far away will not provide attention to his parent.
-Thus, his supply of upstream services is expected to be null.
-We first calculate the optimal solutions for A and T, and then examine how the gift value T depends on the child's income.
+Thus, his supply of upstream care services is expected to be null.
+We first calculate the optimal solutions for (A, T), and then examine how the gift value T depends on the child's income.